logzio/jmx2graphite/README.md

 # Changelog
+- v1.3
+  - jmx2graphite is now a maven project, Hooray!
 - v1.2.5
   - This release adds support for commas as argument delimiters when using as a Java agent.
 If you experience issues when using semicolons as argument delimiters, try using a comma.
 - v1.2.3